Kenneth O. Chilstrom: Flight test

 Chilstrom flew the United States' first twin jet engined fighter aircraft—the Bell P-59 Airacomet.
 In February 1945, while delivering a P-59 to Langley Field, he experienced an engine failure during take off that resulted in a runway excursion.
 Unable to stop or take off, Chilstrom crashed into a stand of trees just past the end of the runway.
 Although the P-59 was destroyed, Chilstrom survived one of the first major jet accidents in a U.S. military aircraft with only minor injuries.

 Chilstrom graduated in the first group, class 45, of the recently formed Flight Performance School (now known as the United States Air Force Test Pilot School) with his friend and roommate Glen Edwards, who would later become the namesake of Edwards Air Force Base.
 Chilstrom was highly regarded by his superiors and in September 1946 succeeded Gabby Gabreski as chief of the Fighter Test section.
-He was in charge of a very select group of pilots including Richard Bong, John Godfrey, Bob Hoover, Don Gentile, Steve Pisanos, and Chuck Yeager.
+He was in charge of a very select group of pilots including Richard Bong, John T. Godfrey, Bob Hoover, Don Gentile, Steve Pisanos, and Chuck Yeager.
 In 1947, Lieutenant Colonel Fred Ascani, deputy of the Flight Test Division, recommended Chilstrom fly the Bell X-1 on the historic mission to break the sound barrier, but division commander Colonel Al Boyd wanted Chilstrom as project officer for the XP-86 Sabre.
 Chilstrom was the first Air Force officer to test the XP-86, and by December 1947 had completed the XP-86 Phase II performance, stability and control tests pushing the aircraft to 45000 ft and Mach number 0.9.

 Between 1949 and 1950, Chilstrom was assigned as the commandant of the USAF Test Pilot School and commanded the last classes held at Wright Field.
 Following classes, 51A and later, were held at Edwards Air Force Base in California.
 In the summer of 1949 he took his wife to Hollywood and at Warner Bros.
 Studios he was the technical advisor on the movie Chain Lightning starring Humphrey Bogart, Raymond Massey, and Eleanor Parker.
 In 1950, Chilstrom was selected for a test pilot exchange tour with the United Kingdom's Royal Air Force.
 While at Farnborough Airfield and Boscombe Down, he flew twenty five different British aircraft in two months.